steve1066d/devore.tubs/shelly.md

 - OUT1: In
 - OUT1: GND2

-Follow the directions from Shelly to get it up and running. its recommended to temporarily power it from the usb connector before installing it in the tub.
+Follow the directions from Shelly to get it up and running.
+It is recommended to temporarily power it from the usb connector before installing it in the tub.
 You should be able to turn it on and off the from the Shelly app before installing it in the Hydromate.